reeseschultz/ReeseUnityDemos/Packages/com.reese.nav/README.md

 Either way, the `NavHybridDemo` in `Assets/Scenes/Nav` of the containing project will illuminate the GameObject workflow.
 The prefab used in that scene has the `NavAgentHybrid` component attached to it.
 It also features sample animation controllers in [Assets/Scripts/Nav/NavHybridDemo](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scripts/Nav/), one of which is a script that shows you how to interface with the `NavAgentHybrid` component to play animations.

-Consider that, even when using GameObjects, you would still want to attach the DOTS-based surface, and ,optionally, basis code as well.
+Consider that, even when using GameObjects, you would still want to attach the DOTS-based surface, and, optionally, basis code as well.
 For more on that, see the API section to follow.

 ## API